ebsouza/GA/README.md

 # **About**

-I developed this Genetic Algorithm template to help students that haven't familiarity with C++ programming to implement your own algorithm for theirs general or specific problem.
+I developed this Genetic Algorithm template to help students with no familiarity in C++ programming.
+It's easy to read and modify the main methods and structure.
+Currently I'm developing another version, high-performance programming oriented.

 ## **Audience**

-Researchers and students that are not familiar with C++ programming, they can use this template code to adapt this to solve their own problems.
+Researchers and students that are not familiar with C++ programming, they can adapt this template to solve their own problems.

-## **Prerequsites**
+## **Prerequisites**

 If you want use this code, you need basic knowledge in computer programming( not a specific language ) and know the main aspects of Genetic Algorithm.
 To increase your knowledge in Genetic Algorithms, I recommend the book "Metaheuristics - From Design To Implementation, El-Ghazali Talbi".